raxmatullaev0405/TeleDrive/README.md

 ## How to Contribute

-- Fork and clone this repository
+- Fork and clone this repository.
 - Commit your changes
 - Create a pull request to the `staging` branch